 (ACC).
 This is interoperability in action.
 ACCs attempt to orchestrate all the health and human service providers and practitioners in a community around a holistic vision of care.
 These ACC’s are just beginning to develop but hold great promise to lead the way towards interoperability.

 Even with three days there still wasn’t enough time to cover all the topics in depth – despite our best efforts.
 But we did cover a lot of terrain and will post all the symposium materials on the SOC website shortly for you to review.
-We encourage you to create your own symposium experience using the materials including the agenda, videos, graphics, presentations, symposium photos
+We encourage you to create your own symposium experience using the materials including the agenda, videos, graphics, presentations, symposium and Twitter

 commentary created during the symposium.

 To keep the momentum going we expect to host several webinars this coming year to continue discussing key topics including Accountable Care Communities, Enterprise Systems Thinking, Collaborative Analysis, Personas/Human Centered Design and Social Determinants of Health.
 Check back for more information or subscribe to the blog post to stay current, or request access to our LinkedIn group